 Female student with a blue Spalding polo shirt sits with her laptop in a bright classroom setting

 Prepare for a rewarding career in medical imaging with an Associate Degree in Radiologic Technology.
-This hands-on program combines rigorous coursework with clinical experience to help you master imaging technology, patient care, and professional judgment.
+This hands-on program combines rigorous coursework with clinical experience to help you master imaging technology, patient care, and clinical competence in radiologic practice.
 Guided by supportive faculty and real-world training, graduates are prepared to sit for the ARRT certification exam and pursue state licensure, opening the door to in-demand opportunities in hospitals, clinics and imaging centers.

-Students looking for a radiology tech associate degree will benefit from Spalding’s excellent legacy of healthcare programs that focus on service, compassion, and justice.
+Students looking for a radiologic technology associate degree will benefit from Spalding’s excellent legacy of healthcare programs that focus on service, compassion, and justice.

 • Associate of Science (A.S.) degree made up of 60 credit hours